pactus-project/pactus.org/README.md

 # Pactus website

-This repository contains all the content of [https://pactus.org](https://pactus.org) website.
+This repository contains all the content of the [https://pactus.org](https://pactus.org).

 ## Contributing to Documentation

-Please feel free to edit any page or open a pull request if you notice typos or grammatical errors.
+Contributions to the website, including fixing typos or grammatical errors, are always welcome.
-Any contributions to improve the website are welcomed.
+To contribute, simply edit the relevant page or open a pull request.

 ## Running Locally

 Install [Jekyll](https://jekyllrb.com/docs/installation/) first.
 Jekyll is a simple static site generator.

-Then clone this repository and running it locally by these commands:
+Then, clone this repository and run it locally using the following commands:

 ```zsh
 git clone https://github.com/pactus-project/pactus.org.git